MayureshKoli45/web-application-dashboard-on-law-enforcement-line-of-duty-deaths-usa/README.md

 ### Check out my Web Application -> [Web Application Dashboard](https://mayureshkoli45-web-application-dashboard-on-law-enfo-app-7hs2e5.streamlit.app/)

+### Check out how the data was scraped -> [Web Scraper Repo](https://github.com/MayureshKoli45/web-scraper-law-enforcement-line-of-duty-deaths-usa)

 This interactive web application dashboard provides user with the analysis on the Law Enforcement Line of Duty Deaths in USA from 1791 to 2022.

 ### It have two main sections ->